The 1:25,000 Iconic Paper and Digital Versions

 Published Categorised as Methodology

-The best and most up to date digital maps are a premium service and suitable for light use.
-There is a very generous initial £1k worth of views free, which renews monthly, so £12k annually.
+The best and most up to date digital maps are a premium service but perfectly suitable for light research uses, as a very generous initial £1k worth of views free, which renews monthly, is available.
+That is a good £12k annually, which is free of charges.

-While there are similarities the paper 1:25,000 map is not the same as the 1:25,000 premium digital product.
-The paper map I purchased May 2025 looks to be around the 2008 period (although it is actually marked copyright 2015.)
+While there are similarities with the paper 1:25,000 map, the premium digital product / service is not the same as the 1:25,000 paper version.
+The paper map I purchased May 2025 looks to be dated around the 2008 period (although it is actually marked copyright 2015.)

-This should not really a huge problem., but a little confusing, the version available for download is much less flexible than I had hoped.
-First up, it looks like a later date – 2015 and the download is only available for the OS app, which is available for a phone or ipad.
+This should not really a huge problem, but a little confusing, and the version available for download is much less flexible than I had hoped.
+First up, it looks like a later date – 2015 and the download is only available for the OS app, which is available for iphone and ipad.

 The free app download that comes with the paper map costs £12 and the same iconic high quality OS mapping.
 Cheap enough for all reseaerchers to buy one for themselves1.

-In conclusion, using the slightly dated 1:25,000 paper map version would surely be satisfactory for the project and everyone would be working from the same.
+In conclusion, using the slightly dated 1:25,000 paper map version would surely be satisfactory for the project and everyone would be working from the same source.

-Optionally the download has other field uses, otherwise only available if you buy the app.
+Optionally the download has other “field” uses, otherwise only available if you buy the app service, which is over £70/annually.

 The following presentations are for illustration only to show you the premium map data in action.

-In the second presentation we have taken snapshots of the data stored in the QGIS mapping software (previously digitised) and saved them separately as “keyhole markup” files (kml).
+In the second presentation we have taken snapshots of the data stored in the QGIS mapping software (previously digitised) and saved them separately as “keyhole markup” files (kml), as this is another readable format in the Osmap plugin.

 https://ourlocality.org/fieldnames/files/2025/05/Tyninghame.kml